How running impacts on the foot

 Known as Tibial stress syndrome, this is a pain that occurs either in the front or inside of the shin which typically improves once you have warmed up and then is painful the following morning after exercise.
 A mechanical cause in relation to lower leg alignment can be a big influence in shin pain, and this should be addressed.

 Otherwise known as Plantar fasciitis, this usually happens on standing up first thing in the morning or after a period of rest.
 This improves as you warm up but gets worse the more activity you do.
-Foot specialists are in an ideal position to treat this, as orthoses can reduce the stress on the band of tissue under the foot.
+Foot experts are in an ideal position to treat this, as orthoses can reduce the stress on the band of tissue under the foot.

 All of the above injuries need treatment

 If you think you have one of the above problems you should consult with one of our Staff.
 We can assess your ‘mechanics’ – the way you run or walk and offer advice, stretches or exercises to aid performance and prevent injury in the future.
 They will also assess the need for orthoses, which are special inserts that go inside your shoe to address abnormalities in the way your foot works.

 Maintaining healthy feet for running